Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Company A is an Authorized Training Organization for Axelos.
-Which service management dimension would be focused on the relationship between Company A and Axelos in regards to the company's delivery of ITIL 4 Foundation training to students?
+Which Service Management dimension would be focused on the relationship between Company A and Axelos in regards to the company's delivery of ITIL 4 Foundation training to students?

 - [ ] Organizations and People.
 - [ ] Information and Technology.